Claude Savoie (policeman): Death

 On 21 December 1992, Savoie committed suicide in his office in Ottawa just minutes before he was due to face interrogation by RCMP Internal Affairs officers.
 He pressed his service revolver against his temple while wrapping his gun through the sleeve of his uniform to silence the blast before pulling the trigger.
 Savoie's suicide was not noticed at first as the secretaries mistook the gunshot for a desk drawer being slammed shut, and his corpse was only discovered fifteen minutes after his death when the Internal Affairs detectives went to his office to see why he had not arrived for the interview.
 He had learned days earlier that he was to be questioned about his links to organized crime.
 Savoie, who had been the subject of an internal police investigation for several months, killed himself the day before CBC aired another Fifth Estate program on drug trafficking which further implicated him, alleging that he had warned Allan Ross that U.S. authorities were preparing an indictment against him.

 He was buried on Christmas Eve 1992 with no honor guard of the Mounties as is usually the case with an RCMP officer who has died.
 A Montreal police detective, John Westlake, who had known Savoie explained his suicide: "He had no choice but to kill himself because of the circumstances of his family and the disgrace of going to jail.
 Have you ever heard of an inspector in the RCMP going to jail?
 Very rare.
 They'd kill themselves before that".
 Corporal Jean-Pierre Boucher (no relation to Maurice Boucher) of the RCMP who had known Savoie stated in 2007: "He became as bad as the guys he was after.
 It was a terrible shame, because Savoie was a good man.
 In a moment of weakness, he went bad.
 That's all it takes, you know.
-When Savoie took one envelop, he was finished.
+When Savoie took one envelope, he was finished.
 As soon as you take one, they've got you and you're done".
 MacLeod stated that Savoie was very similar to Patrick Kelly, saying: "To me, the Savoie case has a lot in common with the Kelly case.
 They're both examples of what can happen to someone who gets too close to the bad guys and the big money.
 You gotta to be able to handle that.
 But some guys can't and it ruins them".
 Burke stated about Savoie's suicide: "For all I know, it may have been a choice his colleagues forced him to make because they didn't want him to reveal further corruption.
 I don’t know.
 All I know is that I didn’t feel fucking bad about it."
 In 2011, Burke stated when asked if he felt guilty about Savoie's suicide: "People ask me if I felt bad.
 Fuck no. That was the game.
 He was a dirty cop, and I nabbed him."